Nagaraju1707/Python-for-data-science--Ecommerce-Data-Analysis/README.md

 - Region-wise performance comparison
 - Top 10 brands contributing maximum revenue

-##  Dataset
+##  Dataset overview
-E-Commerce transactional dataset (CSV format)
+The dataset contains E-commerce product and pricing information, including:
+Product attributes
+Discounted and original prices
+Customer and category-related features
+Irrelevant and non-analytical columns were removed to improve data quality and analysis efficiency.

 ##  How to Run
 1. Clone the repository
+2. Install required libraries
-2. Open the `.ipynb` file in Jupyter Notebook
+3. Open the `.ipynb` file in Jupyter Notebook
-3. Run cells sequentially
+4. Run cells sequentially